Design SystemsCarrier

 To meet that need, I partnered closely with design and engineering to build a more comprehensive guidance model that documented component behaviors, usage patterns, states, tokens, and best practices in a way that supported both day-to-day adoption and longer-term system governance.

-What emerged was more than documentation, it was a shared design language that transformed how Carrier's design teams worked.
+What emerged was more than documentation.
+It was a shared design language that transformed how Carrier's design teams worked.
 New designers could onboard in days instead of weeks.
 Teams started contributing back to the system, proposing improvements based on their usage.
 Most importantly, designers across Carrier began seeing Air not as a constraint, but as a foundation that let them focus on solving the problems that really mattered.

 Tools to unlock efficiency